Evergreen Ferns for Year-Round Interest

 Ferns have remained relatively unchanged over millions of years and there are several hardy evergreen varieties with stunning light green foliage that are perfect for the garden and even some that can be grown in full shade.

-Ferns are a good choice for an east facing garden as they thrive in the lower light conditions typically found in these areas, adding a lush and vibrant greenery to the space.
+Ferns are a good choice for an east facing garden as they thrive in the lower light conditions typically found in these areas, adding a lush greenery to the space.

 Are Ferns Considered Evergreen?